zhinengz/Self_Driving_Car/README.md

 ### [Project 8: Programming Real Car](https://github.com/darrickz/Self_Driving_Car/tree/init_dev/CarND-Capstone)

-The goal of this project is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-The car's localization and sensor fusion data are given, there is also a sparse map list of waypoints around the highway.
+This project is to implement ROS nodes of core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
+Code are tested using a simulator, and when the code is ready,it is submited to be run on Carla.

 <figure>
     <p align="center"><kbd>